 - 4.2 Particular consideration should also be given in cases where the subject of the interception might reasonably assume a high degree of privacy, or where confidential information is involved.
-This includes where the communications relate to legally privileged material; where confidential journalistic material may be involved; where interception might involve communications between a medical professional or minister of religion and an individual relating to the latter's health or spiritual welfare; or where communications between a Member of Parliament and another person on constituency business may be involved. - 4.3 Confidential journalistic material includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to such an undertaking.
-See also paragraphs 4.19 and 4.21 4.24 for additional safeguards that should be applied in respect of confidential journalistic material.
+This includes where the communications relate to legally privileged material; where confidential journalistic material may be involved; where interception might involve communications between a medical professional or Minister of Religion and an individual relating to the latter's health or spiritual welfare; or where communications between a Member of Parliament and another person on constituency business may be involved. - 4.3 Confidential journalistic material includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to such an undertaking.
+See also paragraphs 4.26 and 4.28 4.31 for additional safeguards that should be applied in respect of confidential journalistic material. - 4.4 The Prime Minister must be consulted in any case where it is necessary to target the communications of a Member of Parliament, apart from those approved by Scottish Ministers, or where it is intended to select for examination an MP's communications intercepted under a section 8(4) warrant.